-AIS Manipulation by sending out false information and AIS signals that are received by land stations and other vessels.
-False collision warnings are triggered for vessels in the vicinity, and some of them even influence the automatic steering system coupled to the AIS.
+AIS Manipulation by sending out false information and AIS signals received by land stations and other vessels.
+False collision warnings are triggered for vessels in the vicinity, and some even influence the automatic steering system coupled to the AIS.

 In coastal waters, signals from freighters sometimes appear, although the vessels were not there.